 One of the things you hold on most when you are traveling is your passport.
-Oh how I hate when checking in a hostel they want to keep it “safe”!
+Oh, how I hate when checking in a hostel they want to keep it “safe” during your stay!
 Even if it is just an hour in order to make photocopies, I get nervous knowing it lays in other hands than mine.
-So just imagine leaving is to an embassy for 24 hours! (it happened to me in Sri Lanka for my Indian visa)
+So, just imagine leaving is to an embassy for 24 hours! (it happened to me in Sri Lanka for my Indian visa)

-And now imagine being separated of your only identification form for 10 DAYS in a foreign country… It just happened to me.
+And now imagine being separated of your only identification form for 10 DAYS in a foreign country… That is what just happened to me.
 10 days wandering around Kolkata undocumented (!)

 But the majority of westerners always ask me: Why Bangladesh?
 Why are you so obsessed with this country?
 What is there to see over there?

 And obviously, have they thing to say about it… Don’t go!
 Go to Nepal instead!
 Go to Bhutan!
 Go to South East Asia!
 Or just stay in India!
 You’re crazy!
 It is not safe!
 Are you going alone??
 You’re a girl!
 It’s a Muslim country!
 Don’t go, or at least don’t go alone!

 The others always know better.
 None of these people have stepped a foot in Bangladesh, but there are afraid of it.
 Because it is the unknown.
 It doesn’t have such a tourist infrastructure like the countries around it, it is off the “Gringo Trail”, it is not backpacker friendly and because no one ever speaks about Bangladesh, not even the media.
 The forgotten little country surrounded by India and Myanmar.

 That is why I am going there.
 I want to see it.
 I want to witness it.
 I want to write about it.
 I want to feel it.